This commercial breaks are going by faster than they've ever gone in my entire star-studded broadcast career.

 His name is Bobby Bright.

-He's a first-term Democrat, the former mayor of Montgomery, was heard having a little fun at Pelosi's expense.
+He's a first-term Democrat, the former mayor of Montgomery, was heard having a little fun at Pelosi's ⁇ yeah, heard having a little fun.

-It happened during his recent participation in the Montgomery area Chamber of Commerce eggs and issues.
+It happened during his recent participation in the Montgomery Area Chamber of Commerce Eggs and Issues.

-Bobby Bright, facing a battle against Montgomery City Councilwoman Martha Roby, joked that Pelosi might lose her own election, decide not to run for the speaker's job or otherwise not be available.
+Bobby Bright, facing a battle against Montgomery City Councilwoman Martha Roby, joked that Pelosi might lose her own election, decide not to run for the speaker's job, or otherwise not be available.

-He suggested jokingly, of course, jokingly, insisted to his audience that Pelosi could fall ill and die in the coming months.
+He suggested, jokingly, of course, jokingly, insisted to his audience that Pelosi could fall ill and die in the coming months.

 And the remark drew laughter among Democrats in Alabama.